 The Mandarin from Iron Man 3 portrays himself as this kind of villain, talking eloquently about moments of hypocrisy in American history and the irony of fortune cookies being an Americannote Actually Japanese creation made to look Chinese.
 Of course, it's all just a show since the actor playing the Mandarin in his terrorist videos is just a drug-addicted washed up stage actor hired by the real villain of the film to cover his tracks.

-Ulysses Diello the treacherous valet turned spy in Film: 5 Fingers (1952) convinces his German controller that he is an English gentleman of the most elegant and decadent sort.
+Ulysses Diello the treacherous valet turned spy in 5 Fingers (1952) convinces his German controller that he is an English gentleman of the most elegant and decadent sort.

 Most Forsaken in The Wheel of Time fit this trope perfectly.
 Not surprising, given that they are from a much more civilized time where they were among the highest ranked scholars and wizards in the world.
 Ishamael/Moridin is probably the most obvious; a handsome, well-dressed man who lives in his own elegant palace in the middle of the Blight and is fond of chatting metaphysics with his Archenemy in-between attempts to kill each other, all in spite of being a nihilistic Omnicidal Maniac.
 Asmodean (a passionate musician who was already a renowned performer as a child) and Graendal (a former psychologist who actually has fairly sophisticated tastes, as much as she'd like you to think she's a vapid hedonist) are up there too.